tombetthauser/watercolor-basics/README.md

 <!-- Specifics on paper really don't matter too much in my experience as long the paper you're using is fairly thick.
 There are a buch of confusing types though so here are the general options.
 All of these work fine. -->

 * get what's on sale / cheap
-* open it up, feel the paper
+* open it up / feel the paper
-* medium heavy is good enough
+* medium heay is good enough
 * postcard to printer paper sizes are good
 * trust your gut / trial and error
 * hot press means smooth surface